Best Heart Rate Monitors for Running of 2024

 • Touch-first design is difficult to use with cold or wet fingers

 As with all optical monitors, moisture, skin tone, and movement impact the device’s accuracy.
-The degradation in heart rate data from arm movement is the worst with wrist monitors, so while watches like this one provide great data on a continuous day-to-day basis, the information obtained while running will not be as accurate as that from chest straps or even upper arm optical monitors.
-That being said, heart rate monitoring is certainly not the primary reason to purchase an Apple Watch, but this device will provide quality heart rate data for its users.
+The degradation in heart rate data from arm movement is the worst with wrist monitors, so while watches like this one provide excellent data on a continuous day-to-day basis, the information obtained while running will not be as accurate as that from chest straps or even upper arm optical monitors.
+That said, heart rate monitoring is certainly not the primary reason for purchasing an Apple Watch, but this device will provide quality heart rate data for its users.

 Shop the Apple Watch Ultra 2